 In the late 1980s, Adria began performing cooking experiments which would forever change El Bulli's place in culinary history.
 Adria's experiments are often associated with molecular gastronomy, the application of science to culinary practices and cooking phenomena.
 His creations are designed to surprise and enchant his guests but the importance of taste is always the ultimate goal.

 He is best known for creating "culinary foam", which is now used by chefs around the world.
 Culinary foam consists of natural flavors (sweet or savory) mixed with a natural gelling agent.
 The mixture is placed in a whipped cream canister where the foam is then forced out with the help of nitrous oxide.

-In keeping with the creative goals of El Bulli, the restaurant closes for six months each year during which time Adria travels for inspiration and performs experiments and perfects recipes in his culinary lab, El Taller.
+In keeping with the creative goals of El Bulli, the restaurant would close for six months each year during which time Adria traveled for inspiration, performed experiments. and perfected recipes in his culinary lab, El Taller.